JimengShi/CubeRAG/README.md

 # MultiCube-RAG

+We introduce a multi-dimensional cube structure to concisely and comprehensively represent flat text, facilitating the subsequent retrieval.
 In our work, the core idea to address multi-hop questions is `divide and conquer` by decomposing the complex multi-hop query into multiple simpler one-hop subqueries.
-Each subquery can flexibly select the most suitable retriever to fetch the most relevant knowledge from an external database, facilitating iterative reasoning and retrieval.
+Each subquery can flexibly select the most suitable cube-based retriever to fetch the most relevant knowledge from an external database, facilitating iterative reasoning and retrieval.

 ## MultiCube-RAG for Iterative Reasoning and Retrieval
 <div align="center">